 How can I check if my digital certificates are valid?

 If the eID card was issued in the last five years, the certificates should be valid.
-If it is more than five years old, you probably need to renew your certificates by contacting the embassy.
+If your eID card was issued more than five years ago, you must renew the certificates in person at the embassy in Ottawa or at a mobile passport station.
 You can check the validity of certificates (digital signatures) here.

 I can’t find my PIN and PUK codes.
 Is it possible to get new ones quickly so that I can apply to vote by mail?